Reference Architecture

 - Mobile-responsive — 65% of tenants access the portal on mobile

-This was the highest-impact project — replacing a chaotic email-based workflow with an automated system:
+The highest-impact module replaces a chaotic email-based workflow with an automated system:

 - Smart routing — Maintenance requests automatically categorized and assigned to the right contractor based on type, location, and availability

-- Contractor portal — External tradespeople could accept jobs, update status, and upload completion photos
+- Contractor portal — External tradespeople accept jobs, update status, and upload completion photos

-- SLA tracking — Automatic escalation if repairs weren't acknowledged within 4 hours or completed within the agreed timeframe
+- SLA tracking — Automatic escalation if repairs aren't acknowledged within 4 hours or completed within the agreed timeframe

 - Cost tracking — Every maintenance job linked to the property with full cost history

-Property managers reported saving 3–4 hours per day on maintenance coordination.
+In this reference scenario, property managers save 3–4 hours per day on maintenance coordination.

 - Right-sized EC2 instances — Most were over-provisioned by 2–3x

-- Moved to reserved instances — 40% savings on compute costs
+- Reserved instances — 40% savings on compute costs

-- Implemented caching layer — Redis for frequently-accessed property and tenant data
+- Caching layer — Redis for frequently-accessed property and tenant data

 - Database optimization — Query analysis and indexing reduced average response time from 800ms to 120ms